-a.
-An AD contains the required method for addressing an unsafe condition in an aircraft, aircraft engine, propeller, or appliance.
-An AMOC provides an acceptable level of safety for a different way, other than the one specified in the AD, to address the unsafe condition.
+- a.
+An AD contains the required method for resolving an unsafe condition in an aircraft, aircraft engine, propeller, or appliance.
+An AMOC provides an acceptable level of safety for a different way, other than the one specified in the AD, to address the unsafe condition. - b.

-b.
 This order uses the general term "AMOC" to define an FAA-approved alternative method of compliance to the specific requirements of an AD or a change in the required time to accomplish the AD.
-The term "product" refers to an aircraft, aircraft engine, propeller, or appliance pursuant to 14 CFR 39.3.
+The term "product" refers to an aircraft, aircraft engine, propeller, or appliance pursuant to Title 14 of the Code of Federal Regulations (14 CFR) 39.3. - c.

-c.
 In August 2002, the FAA added amendment 39-9474 to 14 CFR part 39.
 The amendment incorporated several provisions previously included in individual ADs.
 One such provision specified that the AD apply to the product even if it had been modified, altered, or repaired in the area addressed by the AD.
 Another such provision identified procedures for asking the FAA to approve AMOCs to the AD.